rubenhortas/rubenhortas.github.io/_posts/2023-10-22-iptables-essential-rules.md

 ## Why not?

 [nftables](https://www.nftables.org/) is replacing iptables.
+Basically, nftables, avoids duplication of work and inconsistencies, is easier to configure and mantain and is faster.
-So, if you are looking for a more modern alternative, I invite you to read my article: [Migrate from iptables to nftables.
+So, if you are looking for a more comfortable and modern alternative, I invite you to read my article: [Migrate from iptables to nftables.
 Boost your linux firewall performance](https://rubenhortas.github.io/posts/migrate-iptables-nftables/).

 ## Iptables bash script.
 Basic rules to protect your system